Chat on WhatsApp

 Documents Required for UN IIP Certification

-• MSDS of each chemical (if applicable)
+• MSDS of each chemical component (if applicable)

-• Compatibility Certificate
+• Compatibility Certificate (product-package)

-• Application form for UN Certification
+• Application form for UN Certification (via LIMS)

 • GST Registration Certificate

-• Import-Export Code (IEC)
+• Import-Export Code (IEC) from DGFT

-• PAN Card
+• PAN Card of the company / proprietor

 • Certificate of Incorporation (if applicable)